SOCCER DEFENSIVE WALL BUILDING

 In summary, the Referee calls a foul or violation and signals whether the kick is to be indirect or direct.
 The ball is to be placed at the point on the field where the foul or violation occurred, with two exceptions: 1.)
 If the foul occurred within the Penalty Area and would have resulted in a direct free kick, it becomes a Penalty Kick.
 2.)
 If the violation occurred within the Goal Area and results in an indirect free kick, the ball is moved away from the goal and placed on the nearest point of the goal-area line.

 There is no obligation on the part of a Referee to allow defenders enough time to build a wall.
 From an officiating perspective, the application of the Laws of the Game in this situation are no different from any particular free kick.
 Upon calling the foul or violation, the Referee indicates if the kick is direct or indirect, by holding up one arm to show indirect.
 By not holding up the one arm, the kick is direct.
 The Referee then ensures that the ball has been placed in the proper location, that the ball is not moving before it is kicked, and that all officials are in a proper position.
 When these conditions are met – which can happen very quickly – play may continue.
-The Referee is not required to blow a whistle.
+The Referee is not required to blow a whistle, but may give a brief hand signal.

 At this point, a number of events may be taking place.
 If the Referee is ready, the attackers may choose to kick the ball immediately.
 This is known as a “quick free kick (QFK)” or a “quick kick.”
 Even if a wall is being built by the defense, or players on the defense are standing less than 10-yards away, if the attackers choose to take a quick kick, then the Referee allows play to continue.
 Under these circumstances, unless a defender is delaying the restart of play, the Referee is not obligated to show the 10-yard distance or to attempt to get defenders to move.
 If a defender is blocking the ball, it is unsporting conduct and the Referee should go directly to a yellow card.
 There is to be no verbal “warning” first.